Skip to main content

 Binche Castle

-Binche Castle, locally known as Palais de Marie de Hongrie which translates to Palace of Mary of Hungary, lies in the southern corner of the walled old town of Binche, in the province of Hainaut in the Wallonia region in Belgium.
+Binche Castle, locally known as Palais de Marie de Hongrie, which translates to Palace of Mary of Hungary, lies in the southern corner of the walled old town of Binche, in the province of Hainaut in the Wallonia region in Belgium.

 The first castle here was built in the 12th century under the orders of Baldwin IV, Count of Hainaut.

-Only part of the palace was saved from destruction.
-Restoration work commenced but stopped in 1556, when Mary left the Netherlands for good and went to live in Spain.
 The castle remained unoccupied until 1600.
-Then Albert VII, Archduke of Austria, and his wife took up residence in one of the wings of Mary of Hungary's palace.
-They had maintenance works carried out, and stayed there until their castle was built in Mariemont.
-Later during the 17th century the castle fell into ruin.
+Then Albert VII, Archduke of Austria, and his wife moved into one of the wings of Mary of Hungary's palace.
+They carried out maintenance work and stayed there until their own castle was built in Mariemont.
+Later, in the 17th century, the castle fell into ruin.

 Gallery